MicrosoftDocs/cpp-docs/docs/standard-library/file-system-navigation.md

   - "tr-tr"
 ---
 # File System Navigation
 The \<filesystem> header implements the C++ File System Technical Specification ISO/IEC TS 18822:2015 (Final draft: [ISO/IEC JTC 1/SC 22/WG 21 N4100](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4100.pdf)) and has types and functions that enable you to write platform-independent code for navigating the file system.
 Because it is cross-platform, it contains APIs that are not relevant for Windows systems.
 For example, this means that `is_fifo(const path&)` always returns `false` on Windows.
 The header is based on a draft Technical Specification that was not voted into the C++17 standard as of Visual Studio 2015 RTM.
-Its members are found in the `std::experimental::filesystem` namespace.
+Its members are found in the `std::experimental::filesystem` namespace, inlined from `std::experimental::filesystem::v1`.

 ## Overview
 Use the \<filesystem> APIs for the following tasks:

 -   iterate over files and directories under a specified path